The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

-Friction stir welding with filler wire is a new process of friction stir welding.
-Under proper process parameters, the addition of filler wire can not only fill the hole defects, but also improve the microstructure of the nugget zone.
+Friction stir welding with filler wire is a novel process in which, under proper process parameters, the addition of filler wire can not only fill hole defects but also enhance the microstructure of the nugget zone.

-The surface morphology of the joint at different rotation speeds is shown in Fig. 3.
+Figure 3 displays the surface morphology of the joint at varying rotation speeds.

-With the increase of rotation speed, more volume flash is accumulated on the aluminum side of the weld, the joint interface is stepped, the size of the Hook defect increases, and the steel particles in the weld are gradually distributed to the bottom.
+As the rotation speed increases, more volume flash accumulates on the aluminum side of the weld, causing the joint interface to step up, enlarging the size of the Hook defect, and causing the steel particles in the weld to gradually distribute to the bottom.

-When the rotation speed is 210 r/min, the particles are mainly distributed in the near interface area and the bottom of the nugget area, and the Hook hook is small and smooth;
+At a rotation speed of 210 r/min, the particles are mainly concentrated in the near interface area and the bottom of the nugget area, resulting in a small and smooth Hook.

-When the rotation speed is 420 r/min, the particles are mainly distributed in the near interface zone and nugget zone, and the hook size becomes larger and sharper;
+At a rotation speed of 420 r/min, the particles are primarily distributed in the near interface and nugget zones, causing the Hook size to increase and become sharper.

-When the rotation speed is 660 r/min, the particles are mainly distributed in the upper and middle of the near interface area, the steel particles are mainly concentrated in the bottom of the nugget area, and the hook size is larger.
+When the rotation speed is 660 r/min, the particles mainly exist in the upper and middle of the near interface area, with steel particles concentrated primarily at the bottom of the nugget area, causing a larger Hook size.

-The cross-section morphology of the joint at different rotation speeds is shown in Fig. 4.
+The morphology of the joint’s cross-section at different rotation speeds is depicted in Figure 4.

-In order to clarify the influence of rotation speed on the bending degree of C-shaped structure, the concave depth is defined as shown in Fig. 4.
+To elucidate the impact of the rotation speed on the bending degree of the C-shaped structure, the concave depth is defined, as illustrated in Figure 4.

-With the increase of rotation speed, the concave size of the joint increases from 0.36 mm to 1.06 mm.
+As the rotation speed increases, the concave size of the joint enlarges from 0.36 mm to 1.06 mm.

-It can be seen from the analysis that, with the increase of rotation speed, the heat input increases, the joint temperature increases, and at the same time, the cutting effect of the mixing head on the interface is more obvious, the degree of interface bending increases, and strengthening the degree of mechanical engagement is beneficial to the mechanical properties of the joint.
+It is apparent from the analysis that the heat input and joint temperature increase as the rotation speed rises.
+Additionally, the cutting effect of the mixing head on the interface becomes more pronounced, leading to an increase in the degree of interface bending.
+Strengthening the degree of mechanical engagement is favorable to the mechanical properties of the joint.

-The metal in the weld nugget area has a higher degree of plasticization and a more complete reaction.
+The metal in the weld nugget region is more fully reacted and has a higher degree of plasticization.

-The fragmented particles are distributed in the weld nugget area as dispersion, which has a certain dispersion strengthening effect on the weld.
+Fragmented particles are dispersed throughout the weld nugget area, which has a certain strengthening effect on the weld by dispersion.